abquheroes/abquheroes.github.io/README.md

 # abquheroes.github.io
-Hi this is the working directory of the game Abqu Heroes
+Hi this is the working directory of the game Forge & Fortune

 Any questions/concerns, reach out to support@abquheroes.com